A lot of people asked about controlling multiple plugin parameters from a single knob or slider.

 Here’s a picture showing two sets of widget groups.
 (Detailed video below)

-This approach really scales nicely in Gig Performer because there’s no real limit on the number of widgets you can have.
+This approach really scales nicely in Gig Performer.
+There’s no real limit on the number of widgets you can have.
 If you want to control 20 parameters with one knob, throw 20 knobs into a new panel, associate each of them with a parameter, add desired scaling, then create a “master” knob your main panel (if you use that approach) to control them all.
 Do it again for another group of plugin parameters.

 Try doing that with other audio plugin hosts where you have to drop your plugin parameters on a single knob to control them.